Sackets Harbor Battlefield War of 1812 Weekend

 Nick began reenacting the French and Indian War, then moved on to the War of 1812 around its bicentennial anniversary.
 The War of 1812 is important to Canadians as one of the few wars fought on their soil.

 He believes most spectators come for the spectacle and explosions, but added, “For a small number of people, at least the first time they come, they want to know a little bit more about their history, and the history of their country.”

 Saturday was windy but a brief rainstorm dissipated before it could spoil the reenactment.
 Spectators briefly ran inside the barn to avoid the downpour.
 Thankfully, Sunday was sunny and the event went off without a hitch.

 The weekend’s activities were fun and entertaining but the focus was on education.
 Unlike similar events, there were no booths or tents selling merchandise or memorabilia.

 Saturday featured a somber dedication of a Canadian Armed Forces plaque at the garden by the Union Hotel (now the Seaway Trail Discovery Center) on Main Street.
 During the War of 1812, two companies of Canadian Voltigeurs (volunteers) participated at the Second Battle of Sackets Harbor.

-Posted on August 18, 2017, in Forts and Battlefields, History and tagged 76th New York, Battle of Sackets Harbor, Black Harbor Bay, Forsyth's Company, Jefferson County, Lake Ontario, Living History, New York, Reenactment, Royal Newfoundland Regiment, Sackets Harbor, Sackets Harbor Battlefield State Historic Site, Tuttle’s Company, War of 1812, War of 1812 Weekend.
+Posted on August 18, 2017, in Forts and Battlefields, History and tagged Battlefield, Black Harbor Bay, Forsyth's Company, Jefferson County, Lake Ontario, Living History, New York, Reenactment, Royal Newfoundland Regiment, Sackets Harbor, War of 1812.
 Bookmark the permalink.
 Leave a comment.